wenleicao/wenleicao.github.io/_posts/2020-03-08-Correlated_Subquery_Fix_Data_Quality_Issue.md

 select o.planname  from  dimplan o  where  conditionX (o.planname =i.planname)

 Notice you can use correlated subquery in where clause.
-Unfortunately, I cannot recall the condition since it has been many years ago.
+Unfortunately, I cannot recall the exact condition since it has been many years ago.
 But this is how I solve that issue.

 I hope you feel this is helpful.